appscode/blog/content/post/deploy-and-manage-redis-sentinel-in-gke/index.md

 ```
 In this yaml,
 * Here, we can see in the `spec.version` field specifies the version of Redis.
 Here, we are using Redis `version 7.0.5`.
 You can list the KubeDB supported versions of Redis by running `$ kubectl get redisversions` command.
+* `spec.sentinelRef.name` and `spec.sentinelRef.namespace` specifies the sentinel instance which will monitor this Redis database.
 * Another field to notice is the `spec.storageType` field.
 This can be `Durable` or `Ephemeral` depending on the requirements of the database to be persistent or not.
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/latest/guides/redis/concepts/redis/#specterminationpolicy).